|First month's payment||$383||$58||$325|

 Every month, the government reevaluates the factors that affect how much you put towards your loan payment in a given repayment term.

-The size of your family, state of residence, and income changes can either decrease or increase your monthly payments.
+Family size, state of residence, and annual income changes can either decrease or increase your monthly payments.

 For example, if you have just welcomed a newborn into the family, your monthly payments will decrease.
 However, if you get a significant bonus, those payment amounts will increase.

-The government doesn’t take into account your spouse’s income when determining your monthly payments if you file taxes separately.
+The government doesn’t take into account your spouse’s income when determining your monthly payments if you file tax returns separately.

 PAYE Plans vs Other Student Loan Repayment Plans